2016, Vol. 3 Issue 1, Part A

 How to cite this article:

 Tirthankar Dalui, Subrata Debnath, Kalyan Chakraborti.
 Incidence of Mango fruit Borer Autocharis albizonalis on some Mango fruit varieties in relation to their different Physiochemical parameters.
-International Journal of Fauna and Biological Studies.
-2016; 3(1): 06-09.
+Int J Fauna Biol Stud 2016;3(1):06-09.